 The Information Referral Coordinator can provide you with information regarding Family Court procedures, such as access and support.
 This is not legal advice.
-Contact 226-920-8109 for more information
+Contact 226-920-8109 for more information.

-Office of the Children's Lawyer
+Office of the Children's Lawver

-If there is a dispute between parents about custody and access, a judge may call upon the Office of the Children's Lawyer.
-When this happens, both parents have to fill out intake forms and the Office will appoint a social worker and/or a lawver who will represent the child in court and make recommendations based on the child's preferences and best interests.
+If there is a dispute between parents about Decision-Making Responsiblities and parenting time, a judge may call upon the Office of the Children's Lawyer.
+When this happens, both parents have to fill out intake forms and the Office will appoint a social worker and/or a lawyer who will represent the child in court and make recommendations based on the child's preferences and best interests.
 There is no cost to either parent.